BCDevOps/openshift-wiki/docs/OCP/RequestSSORealm.md

+---
+description: How to request a SSO Realm in the OpenShift RH SSO Instance.
+title: SSO Realm Creation
+---
-# Request a SSO Realm to be createed in OpenShift RH SSO instance.
+# Request a SSO Realm to be created in OpenShift RH SSO Instance

 ## Identity Providers